srijal30/terminal-file-server/DEVLOG.md

 - integreated features wtih GUI
 - added semaphore for file writing access
 - are able to see content from GUI
+- fixed bugs where the client randomly crashed and the server accepted response infinitely